Squirrelbear/Portfolio/index.md

 ## Java Projects

-All the games listed here under Java Projects have been developed with the intent of making them easier to code for students.
-None of them use any sprites, they are all rendered by making draw calls directly onto JPanels.
+I have developed all the games listed under Java Projects to make them easier to code for students.
+None of the games use any sprites; they are all rendered by making draw calls directly onto JPanels.
+A couple of non-game related projects are listed first.

 * Java Test Framework: ([Github Link](https://github.com/Squirrelbear/Java-Test-Framework)): A tool to allow students to test the output of their university practical code.
-* Data Visualiser ([Github Link](https://github.com/Squirrelbear/DataVisualiserPractical)) ([Youtube Practical Intro](https://youtu.be/Co_E2fda4Nw)): A practical designed for students to observe visually both searching and sorting algorithms.
-Uses multi-threading and reflection to give students a responsive plug and play experience.
+* Data Visualiser ([Github Link](https://github.com/Squirrelbear/DataVisualiserPractical)) ([Youtube Practical Intro](https://youtu.be/Co_E2fda4Nw)): A practical designed for students to visually observe searching and sorting algorithms.
+Uses multithreading and reflection to give students a responsive plug and play experience.
 * Uno: ([Github Link](https://github.com/Squirrelbear/Uno))  ([Youtube Demo](https://youtu.be/6feJMIqSF98)): A clone functionally similar to the official Uno game on Steam played vs AI.
 * Minesweeper: ([Github Link](https://github.com/Squirrelbear/Minesweeper)) ([Youtube Demo](https://youtu.be/DvsNwkEJrzc)): Designed as both a GUI and CLI with step by step instructions for students.
 * Pacman: ([Github Link](https://github.com/Squirrelbear/Pacman)) ([Youtube Demo](https://youtu.be/tH0pUULsx2o)): An implementation of the classic Pacman game with the best known level.
 AI is designed to mimic original logic.